SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingAutoScalingGroupTagProperty.md

 ## SYNOPSIS
 Adds an AWS::AutoScaling::AutoScalingGroup.TagProperty resource property to the template.
-TagProperty specifies a list of tags for the Tag property of AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html.
+TagProperty specifies a list of tags for the Tag property of AWS::AutoScaling::AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html.
-TagProperty adds tags to all associated instances in an Amazon EC2 Auto Scaling group.
+TagProperty adds tags to all associated instances in an Auto Scaling group.

 ## SYNTAX

 ```
-Add-VSAutoScalingAutoScalingGroupTagProperty [-Key] <Object> [-PropagateAtLaunch] <Boolean> [-Value] <Object>
+Add-VSAutoScalingAutoScalingGroupTagProperty [-Key] <Object> [-PropagateAtLaunch] <Object> [-Value] <Object>
  [<CommonParameters>]
 ```

 ## DESCRIPTION
 Adds an AWS::AutoScaling::AutoScalingGroup.TagProperty resource property to the template.
-TagProperty specifies a list of tags for the Tag property of AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html.
+TagProperty specifies a list of tags for the Tag property of AWS::AutoScaling::AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html.
-TagProperty adds tags to all associated instances in an Amazon EC2 Auto Scaling group.
+TagProperty adds tags to all associated instances in an Auto Scaling group.

 For more information, see Tagging Auto Scaling Groups and Instances: https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html in the *Amazon EC2 Auto Scaling User Guide*.
 You can find a sample template snippet in the Examples: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html#aws-properties-as-group--examples section of the AWS::AutoScaling::AutoScalingGroup documentation.